 SFPowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
-The extension features the following tasks
+The extension features the following tasks.
+You can read the documenation at sfpowerscripts website.

-Please note this extension only works with the newer source format based repositories only.
+Please note this extension only works with the newer source format based repositories only and only works with Hosted Linux agent.

 - Deploy a source format based repo to an org (scratch org/sandbox/prod)